Ridvan-bot/pohlmanprotean.se/README.md

 Deploy the latest version to the appropriate environment.

 ## Contributing
 We welcome contributions to PohlmanProtean!
-To contribute:
+To contribute please contact us via the webpage.

 ## Fork the repository.
 Create a new branch with a descriptive name (feature/your-feature-name).